 DDD is also called disc degeneration, disc desiccation or simply disc disease.
 DDD sounds like a horrible condition, but really it is just a normal part of aging.
 The majority of people have mild to moderate disc degeneration in one or more lumbar discs by the age of 30.
 Almost as many have equal degeneration in one or more of their cervical discs by the same age.

-This resource section provides an incredibly thorough look at the ridiculously named spinal disc disease.
+This resource section provides an incredibly thorough look at the ridiculously named degenerative disc disease in the human spine.

 DDD is one of the most commonly diagnosed scapegoats in orthopedic medicine.
 It is almost universal, but can still be blamed for theoretically causing many varieties of back and/or neck pain.
 Unfortunately for the patient, it is rarely the actual cause of symptoms.
 This misdiagnosis is a primary contributor to the modern epidemic of back pain, since if you look for DDD in the spine, you are likely to find it in any typical healthy adult.